There it is, my first blog post, isn’t it lovely? Really? you don’ think so? Well ok then, lets start over.

 Today I no longer have a favorite language but tend to use whatever I think will be the most suitable for getting the job done, be it PHP for web projects or java for android apps.
 And of course powershell for writing remote administration tools at work.

-Most recently I have started working on a project I call Booksonic, it is an android app for streaming audiobooks from your computer (or other server) to your phone and is forked from (based on) an app called DSub that does the same but for music.
+Most of the coding I do today that isn’t work related is on a project I call Booksonic, it is an android app for streaming audiobooks from your computer (or other server) to your phone and is forked from (based on) an app called DSub that does the same but for music.
 On the server side these apps connect to a server software called Subsonic.
 While Booksonic will work with the original Subsonic and all the forks of it out there for some of the Booksonic features you need more data from the server then it normally gives out.
 This means that I have also started working on a Subsonic fork called Booksonic Server.